Data Last Updated: April 06, 2021

-At present Czech Republic has reopened its borders to tourists and is starting to allow travellers from the EEA (European Economic Area) and certain low-risk third countries as recommended by the EU council.
+At present Czech Republic has reopened its borders to tourists and is starting to allow travelers from the EEA (European Economic Area) and certain low-risk third countries as recommended by the EU council.

-The list is being updated regularly.
+The categorization of countries is being updated regularly.
 For the latest updates, refer to these links:

 Mask is required to be worn in all public indoor, public transport and all outdoor areas.